Please select a partnership to see additional information:

 Protection and action to be taken

-Safeguarding Children Board member agencies should contact their HR department for information about their own agencies safer recruitment and selection procedures.
+Safeguarding Partnership member agencies should contact their HR department for information about their own agencies safer recruitment and selection procedures.

 Other organisations who employ people who work with children, e.g. private or voluntary sector, who do not have access to advice in house or from other sources, may access helpful resources via the NSPCC safeguarding standards and guidance (England) Safeguarding children, young people and adults aged 0-25 in the voluntary and community sector